Altitude Training Mask verses Weight in your Backpack

 Training with a Mask

 Remember that this information is based on endurance trekking trips and there is value in training with a mask.
-Training with a mask should be considered as part of a more advanced training plan.
+Your goal is not to be the fastest, your goal is to be the slowest.
+Training with a mask should be considered as part of a more advanced training plan for big expeditions.

 Are their advantages of training with an altitude training mask for trekking or mountaineering.
 Overall I would have to say YES…….
 Training with a mask will help give better lung capacity which is great for big mountain climbing.
 It also improves your respiratory threshold.